Klutz Action Lawsuit Live in Burlington

 Lisa, Adrian just accused you and your marriage of being cause of bonking.

-And all and then suddenly there's blood and head hitting and can't do it anymore and I have to hire a professional
+And then suddenly blood and head hitting, and can't do it anymore, and I have to hire a professional somebody.
+To put his shoes back?
+No, no, no.

 It's that bad.